KeckObservatory/mKTL/doc/configuration.rst

 		requests.
-Clients will connect to the stratum zero entry to handle any requests; this may change in the future to allow identification of full proxies for all req+pub traffic for a daemon.
+Clients will connect to the stratum zero entry to handle any requests; this may change in the future to allow identification of full proxies for all REQ/REP and PUB/SUB traffic for a daemon.

 **time**	Daemon-provided timestamp for the contents of this
 		block.
 The timestamp may change even if the contents